How do F-PODs and conventional recorders compare?

 - Conventional sound recorders provide useful data for sound level studies and capture dolphin whistles and baleen whale calls.
 F-PODs do none of those and the data does not allow the Fourier Transform to be used to determine the frequency spectrum of complex sounds.

-- To collect the same cetacean click data as an F-POD, a conventional recorder must sample at approx. 500kHz, and use 16bit or larger values for each sample, so they will use a fixed 1TB of memory every 10 days or less, compared to generally much less than 1GB for an F-POD.
-36 TB/year is a major problem so conventional recorders are often run in intermittent mode.
+- To collect the same cetacean click data as an F-POD, a conventional recorder must sample at approx. 500kHz, and use 16bit or larger values for each sample, so they require 1TB of memory every 10 days or less, which is 2,000 times as much memory as an F-POD requires.
+These huge data volumes are reduced by data compression but still force the use of intermittent logging by WAVE recorders, and require archiving that is not carbon neutral.

 - F-POD cetacean click data does not suffer clipping when the sound is very loud – this is handled in real-time processing.